wetstein/NOvACC0Pi/MeetingNotes/MeetingNotes.md

 - ProngCVN for pions or other particles

 Questions to research:
 - When do muons and pions become more indistinguishable?
-Selecet events having 1 muon and 1 pion (true) , where we have exactly two prongs (a true muon and a true pion).
+Select events having 1 muon and 1 pion (true) , where we have exactly two prongs (a true muon and a true pion).
 Then plot the Prong length, ND MuonID, the ProngCVN MuonID and ProngCVN PionID for all those.
 Pions and protons should have a different ditribution here.
 Where to put the cut such that we don't touch the protons.
 - How short can we make that prong lenght cut before we start rejecting other particles?
-Prong length is very transpatent and orhtogonal to other vars that may ve correlated.
+Prong length is very transpatent and orthogonal to other vars that may be correlated.
 So, how low can we get this cut?

 Tasks to try:
 1) Investigate a prong length cuts (break signal and background distriutions by truth particles).
 Focus on Pions vs Protons, and Pions vs NeutronActivity